Equivariant critical point theory and bifurcation of $3d$ gravity-capillary Stokes waves: Introduction

-The topological principle behind the proof of Theorem \ref{Existence of 3d solutions collinear nonresonant} is roughly the following.
-Via a variational Lyapunov-Schmidt procedure --which is potentially singular near the $2d$-waves hyperplanes-- the problem is reduced to the search of stationary points of a reduced Hamiltonian function $ H : \MA \to \R $ defined on the level sets $ \MA $ of the ``reduced momentum".
+The variational principle behind the proof of Theorem \ref{Existence of 3d solutions collinear nonresonant} is roughly the following.
+After a variational Lyapunov-Schmidt procedure we construct a ``natural constraint" by a ``Weinstein-Moser" choice of the speed $ c $, reducing the problem to the search of stationary points of a Hamiltonian function $ H : \MA \to \R $ defined on the level sets $ \MA $ of the ``reduced momentum".
+To construct $ c(v) $ in a full neighborhood of zero we must exploit the symmetries of the nonlinearity to compensate for the singularities of the linear part near the $2d$-waves hyperplanes.
 For values of the momentum $a$ collinear with a resonant wave vector, we show that $ \MA $ is equivariantly homeomorphic to the compact $ \T^2_\Gamma$-topological space

-where $ S^{2 d_\pm -1}$ are unit spheres, $\star$ denotes the topological {\it join} product, and the circle $ S^{1} $ corresponds to the celebrated non-resonant $ 2 d $ Stokes orbit.
-The waves on $ S^{2d_- -1} \times S^{2d_+-1} $ are $ 3d$.
+where $ S^{2 d_\pm -1}$ are unit spheres, $\star$ denotes the topological {\it join} product (cf. \eqref{defjoin}), and the circle $ S^{1} $ corresponds to the celebrated non-resonant $ 2 d $ Stokes orbit.
+The waves of $ \MA $ which are mapped into $ S^{2d_- -1} \times S^{2d_+-1} $ in \eqref{casoin} are genuinely $ 3d$-dimensional.
 The compactness of $ \MA $ and its rich equivariant topology under the group $ \T^2_\Gamma $ imply a lower bound for the number of geometrically distinct $ \T^2_\Gamma \rtimes \Z_2 $-Stokes waves which are truly $3$-dimensional.
 Several topological and analytical difficulties are posed by the coexistence of $2d$- and $3d$-waves inside $\MA $, overcome in Theorem \ref{teo:ast}.
 On a more technical side we mention that, since $ \MA $ in \eqref{casoin} is not a manifold, we develop a Conley type approach to equivariant L\"usternik-Schinerlman theory for the search of rest points of a gradient-like flow for $ H $ on $ \MA $, as we explain in Section \ref{sec:ideas}.
 Theorem \ref{th:noncollinear} is simpler since in the non-collinear case (as in \cite{CN}) the space $ \MA $ is diffeomorphic to the manifold $ S^{2d_- -1} \times S^{2d_+-1} $ which consists of only $ 3 d$-waves.

 Variational bifurcation theory with symmetry originated in the seminal works of Weinstein \cite{We2}, Moser \cite{Mo}, Fadell-Rabinowitz \cite{FR}, and Fadell-Husseini \cite{Fadell:1988aa} with main applications to the multiplicity of periodic orbits of finite dimensional Hamiltonian systems.
 Later Floer-Zehnder \cite{Floer:1988aa} reinterpreted Fadell-Rabinowitz's work in the context of Conley theory and Bartsch \cite{Bart1} generalized \cite{We2,Mo} under weaker assumptions.
 Most of these works deal with $S^1$ symmetries.
 More general group actions were also considered by Bartsch and Bartsch-Clapp \cite{Bartsch:1990aa}.
 In the present work, we encounter the natural actions of 2-tori $ \T^2_\Gamma $, and semidirect products $ \T^2_\Gamma \rtimes \Z_2 $.